fal-works/banker/README.md

 - All of this is nothing but reinventing the wheel!
 - Don't know much about other libraries/frameworks
-- Developed within a week and not yet very well tested
+- Developed within a few weeks and not yet very well tested

 ## package: array